In-patient luxury rehab center in Thailand

 How to prevent drug overdose?

-What are the risks of a drug overdose?
+What are the risks of drug overdose?

-• Using alone: the risk of overdose is higher when a person is using alone, and there’s nobody to notice symptoms that say something is wrong.
+• Using alone: The risk of overdose is higher when a person is using alone, and there’s nobody to notice symptoms that say something is wrong.

 Possible treatments for drug overdose depend on the drug taken, the dosage, when and how the drug was taken, whether it was consumed with other substances, and the effect on the person.
 The success of the treatment depends on a timely response.
 As soon as symptoms of overdose appear, it is necessary to get urgent medical assistance, administer naloxone (if there are some), and stay with an affected individual until help arrives.